aturner/goldenstatedigitalnetwork-test/affiliates.md

 ## Why Join?

-Leverage the GSDN network of Affiliates to extend the impact and reach of your service; Offer the services at which you excel, and let other Affiliates handle the rest.
+Leverage the GSDN network of Affiliates to extend the impact and reach of your services.
+Offer the services at which you excel, and let other Affiliates handle the rest.
+Share resources, coordinate workflows, and forge new inter-institutional partnerships with other Affiliates

-*   Extend local capacity by leveraging services of other Affiliates.
-*   Share resources, coordinate workflows, and forge new inter-institutional partnerships.
-*   (CoUL Centers of Excellence?).

 ## Eligibility